Germany's Merkel snatches rent control issue from rival before election

 In Berlin - where rents have stagnated for years due to high unemployment, patchy demand and limited building activity - the average rent is still strikingly low for a European capital.

-A 100-square meter apartment excluding utilities costs 554 euros ($730), according to city government figures released in May.
-That 554 euros would only be enough for a 42-square meter apartment in Madrid, 14 square meters in Paris and just 11 in London, according to website Global Property Guide.
+A 100-square metre apartment excluding utilities costs 554 euros ($730), according to city government figures released in May.
+That 554 euros would only be enough for a 42-square metre apartment in Madrid, 14 square metres in Paris and just 11 in London, according to website Global Property Guide.